telerik/kendo-ui-core/docs/framework/mvvm/bindings/source.md

 > **Important**
 >
 > The `source` binding does not support nesting widgets with source binding such as `treeview` with source binding to the view model.
 The nested widgets trigger a source change, which forces the root source binging to re-render its content, leading to infinitive loops.
-The proper way to nest widgets with source is to use the `data-source` attribute[demo]({% slug howto_rendermultipleusing_htmlsourcebinding_mvvm_treeview %}).
+The proper way to nest widgets with source is to use the `data-source` attribute [demo]({% slug howto_rendermultipleusing_htmlsourcebinding_mvvm_treeview %}).

 ## Source Binding to Array